When Apple rolled out the iPhone platform, they showed off cool third

-Danese Cooper has an 22-year history in the software industry and has long been an advocate for transparent development methodologies.
-Ms. Cooper has held many leadership roles within the computer science sector.
-She has managed teams at Symantec and Apple Inc. and for six years served as Chief Open Source Evangelist for Sun Microsystems before leaving to serve as Senior Director for Open Source Strategies at Intel.
-She advised on open source policy to the R community while at REvolution Computing (now Revolution Analytics), and she served from February 2010 to July 2011 as Chief Technical Officer for the Wikimedia Foundation.
-She currently runs a successful consultancy to companies wishing to pursue open source strategies, which has served the SETI Foundation, Harris Corporation and the Bill & Melinda Gates Foundation among other clients.
-She is a director on the boards of the Drupal Association, and the Open Source Hardware Association, a board advisor for Mozilla and Ushahidi, and has served since 2005 as a Member of the Apache Software Foundation.
-She was a board member for 10 years at Open Source Initiative.
+Danese Cooper has a 25-year history in the software industry and has long been an advocate for transparent development methodologies.
+Danese has held many leadership roles within the computer science sector.
+She has managed teams at Symantec and Apple, served as chief open source evangelist for Sun Microsystems for six years, and served as senior director for open source strategies at Intel for four years.
+Danese advised the R community on open source policy while at REvolution Computing (now Revolution Analytics) and served as chief technical officer for the Wikimedia Foundation.
+In 2014, Danese joined PayPal to run OASIS, an office devoted to engineering cultural change through open source, InnerSource, and other key initiatives.
+Danese continues to run a successful consultancy to companies wishing to pursue open source strategies, which has served the SETI Foundation, Harris Corporation, the Bill & Melinda Gates Foundation, and Numenta among other clients.
+She is a director on the board of the Drupal Association, a chairperson for the Node.js Foundation board, a board advisor for Mozilla and Ushahidi, and a member of the Apache Software Foundation.
+Danese was also a board member of the Open Source Initiative for 10 years.

 For media partnerships, contact Jaimey Walking Bear (707) 827-7176 email@example.com